 "First tell me how were the people in the town you come from?"

 "They were despicable evil people.
 They were out to get me.
-I was lucky to escape them."
+I was lucky to escape."

 "Well, my friend, they will be all the same in the city where you go."

-Some simpletons, too busy with what they want will importune you and then ask for a favour.
-To do better than this, when you petition think people!
+Some simpletons, too busy with what they want, will first importune you and then ask for a favour.
+To do better than this, when you petition people start by considering them, not just you!
+Look where they are and ponder what may count for them at that given time.
 Care to understand them if you need their understanding.
-This reminds me of a story:

 Nasreddin was repairing the roof.
 Not easy to climb up when you are beyond your first youth.